Eugenics and Other Evils

 Lectores de libros electrónicos e outros dispositivos

 Para ler contido en dispositivos de tinta electrónica, como os lectores de libros electrónicos Kobo, é necesario descargar un ficheiro e transferilo ao dispositivo.
-Sigue as instrucións detalladas do Centro de Axuda para transferir ficheiros a lectores electrónicos admitidos.
+Sigue as instrucións detalladas do Centro de axuda para transferir ficheiros a lectores electrónicos admitidos.